Braedon-Wooding-Uni/blog/content/blog/lambda_crabs_2.md

 +++
 date = "2016-06-06T11:06:21+02:00"
-title = "Lambda crabs (part 2): Region inference is (not) magic."
+title = "Lambda crabs (part 2): Region inference is (not) magic." description = "I go through the solution to our optimization problem presented in last post.
+This provides an full algorithm for inference of regions." tags = ["lambda-crabs", "rust", "mathematics", "regions", "type-inference", "type-systems"]
 +++

 This post will cover region (lifetime) inference with a mathematical and type